sribanavasi/Android_Learning/2.Platform Architure/README.md

 - Includes APIs for the view system, resource management, notification, location, and activity.

 ## System Apps
-- System apps such as SMS, calendar, and internet browser are included in this layer.
+- System apps such as SMS, calendar, and internet browsers are included in this layer.